 Step 10.
 By clicking on Data Preview, you can check what data will be sent to the destination.
 The preview has a limit of approximately 100 rows.
 Click on Save Flow.

 Step 11.
-Under the Flows tab, click Config and copy the API key and API endpoint ID into Google Data Studio to complete synchronization.
+Under the Flows tab, click Config and copy the API key and API endpoint ID into Looker Studio to complete synchronization.

-The above functionality is important because it enables any business professional to overcome the blending limitations of Google Data Studio.
+The above functionality is important because it enables any business professional to overcome the blending limitations of Looker Studio.